craigknott/CEIT_Sensors_PiModem/README.md

-CEIT_Temperature
+CEIT_Sensors_PiModem
 ================

-CEIT temperature sensor network:
+CEIT sensor network, modem codes:
 This repository contains the files required for the raspberry pi to communicate with panStamp sensors and publish the data to a MQTT server.

 Install